DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_careservices/SETUP/CareServices-Parameters.md

 ### Journal names

 The Ledger Journal names that are pertinent to the relevant segment of the Care Services Product are included in this section.
-This incoportaes the relevant journal configuration and dimension setup in accordance with standard D365 behaviours.
+This incorporates the relevant journal configuration and dimension setup in accordance with standard D365 behaviours.

 |  **Field**  | **Description** |
 |:---|:---|